pmorch/keepassxc-wiki/Building-KeePassXC.md

 * Qt 5 (>= 5.2): qtbase and qttools5
 * libgcrypt (>= 1.6)
 * zlib

-* libmicrohttpd
+The follow libraries are optional:
-* libxi, libxtst, qtx11extras (optional for auto-type on X11)
+* libxi, libxtst, qtx11extras (for auto-type on X11)
+* libyubikey, libykpers-1

 ## Preparing the building environment